ndieckow/aoc-2023/README.md

 Because of the sorting, the complexity is $\mathcal O(N \log N)$.

 ## Day 08
-I'll have to think about the complexity a bit.
-It's too simple to say that it depends linearly on the size of the graph, because the problem is so dependent on the graph's structure.

-Overall a nice problem, requiring a bit of thought for the second part, because the brute-force approach doesn't work anymore.
+A nice problem, requiring a bit of thought for the second part, because the brute-force approach doesn't work anymore.

+The complexity analysis is a bit useless this time.
+Essentially, the first part is linear in the length of the path, which of course is unknown to us beforehand.
+Call it $\mathcal O(p)$.
+For part 2, let $m$ be the number of start/end node pairs.
+Then, the complexity is $\mathcal O(pm)$.

+Ideally, we would want something as a function of $n$, the size of the graph.
+But in a directed graph with cycles, there are infinite paths, so a plain worst-case estimate won't help us.
+We might be able to work something out using the length of the instruction sequence, call it $\ell$.
+But even then, there will still always be graphs for which a path obtained from such a sequence is infinite.

 ## Day 09
 Let $\ell$ be the length of the history (i.e. how many numbers) and $d$ the number of times you can take the differences until you reach all zeros.
 We may assume $d \leq \ell$.
 For a particular line, the complexity of repeatedly taking differences is $$\sum_{i=1}^d \ell - i = d\ell - \sum_{i=1}^d i = d\ell - \frac{d(d+1)}{2},$$ which is $\mathcal O(\ell^2)$ in the worst case (the worst case being $d = \ell$).